 While many states have developed modern interpretations for the crime of burglary, North Carolina embraces the common law definition of the crime.
 Burglary (N.C.G.S.
 14-51) is defined as breaking into another person's home without permission with the intent to commit a crime.
-Original definitions for burglary required that the crime be committed at night; North Carolina has eliminated this element.
-Instead, the crime of burglary can be committed at any time, day or night.

 In North Carolina, the crime of burglary has many different components.
 The state must be able to prove that you are guilty of each of these elements in order to get a conviction:

 - Into the dwelling home or sleeping apartment of another

 - With the intent to commit a crime.

 You do not actually have to physically break-in or destroy anything to be guilty of “breaking and entering.”
 Instead, breaking and entering simply means crossing the threshold of a home.
 This can include opening a door that is unlocked or climbing through an open window.

 In order to be convicted of burglary in North Carolina, you must be present in another person's home without their consent.
 Consent only exists when a person knowingly and willingly agrees to something.